MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

 ## How it works

 Let's take a quick look at what happens in a field scenario when a technician encounters poor network connectivity.
 In this scenario, the technician is a field worker.
-The  remote collaborator is elsewhere with good network conditions.
+The remote expert is elsewhere with good network conditions.

-1. The technician launches a video call with a remote collaborator.
+1. The technician launches a video call with a remote expert.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, launching a call.](./media/XXX.png "Launch Call")

 2. In the call, Dynamics 365 Remote Assist mobile autodetects if the technician is experiencing poor network conditions.
-If so, the technician is prompted to use the **Snapshot** tool to share images with the remote collaborator.
+If so, the technician is prompted to use the **Snapshot** tool to share images with the remote expert.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing a low-quality image in the chat window because of poor network conditions](./media/XXX.png "Detection")